- Written Assessment: Students will be tasked with writing an original piece, such as a narrative or analytical essay.

 Formative vs. Summative Assessment

-Along with summative assessments, teachers can also use the method of formative assessments.
 The primary difference between formative and summative assessments is the time period in which they are given.
-While summative assessments are given upon lesson completion, formative assessments can be utilized as the lesson occurs.
+While summative assessment is given upon completion of a unit, formative assessment is ongoing.

-The goal of formative assessment is to help teachers determine any areas of weakness or learning gaps in the material while it is being presented.
-Such a method allows teachers to shift their lesson plans accordingly.
+The goal of formative assessment is to help teachers determine any gaps in student knowledge and areas where they can improve, allowing teachers to alter their lesson planning accordingly.

-Another difference between formative and summative assessment is the actual types of assessment used.
-Summative assessments are often graded material, while formative assessments can range from student or peer assessment to teacher assessment.
+Another key difference is that summative assessments are often graded material, while formative assessments can range from student or peer assessment to teacher assessment or general observation.

 In contrast to a learning-centered environment, a competency-based classroom is rooted in student understanding.
-It is more important for students to grasp a concept than meeting a timeline.
-Students who are ahead of their peers can use formative assessments as practice before taking the summative assessment at the end of the lesson.
+It is more important for students to grasp a concept than to meet a grade by a certain time in the school year.

 Additional Summative Assessment Ideas